FriendsAtDawn/red/content/posts/to-cantor.md

   name = "Hugo Authors"
 +++

-# To cantor

 Oh Cantor, Cantor,
 bitter pale Cantor,
 you pale ascetic,
 your twist was epic,
 so I live in silence,
 in sadness I crave,
 all for that book,
 you wrote and I read.